FGasper/p5-JavaScript-QuickJS/README.md

 ## $obj = _OBJ_->std()

-Enables QuickJS’s `std` module.
-This creates a `std` global in script mode and automatically imports the module in module mode.
+Enables QuickJS’s `std` module and creates a global of the same name that’s usable from both script and module modes.

 Returns _OBJ_.